 (3) A permit to explore shall remain in force for 2 years from the date of the issue thereof, but the Minister, upon receipt of an application in writing from the holder, may grant renewals of a permit successively for further periods of 12 months each for the whole or part of the area the subject of the application.

-(4) The holder of a permit to explore shall be entitled thereunder to the exclusive right to explore for petroleum the are of land specified in the permit.
+(4) The holder of a permit to explore shall be entitled thereunder to the exclusive right to explore for petroleum the area of land specified in the permit.

 (5) The holder of a permit to explore may at any time with the consent of the Minister surrender his permit to explore either in respect of the whole or of any part of the area of land mentioned in the permit.

-[Section 35 inserted by No. 8 of 1940 s.
-17; amended by No. 46 of 1967 s.
+[Section 35 inserted: No. 8 of 1940 s.
+17; amended: No. 46 of 1967 s.
 2.]

 36. Same person may holder unlimited number of permits to explore